datopian/playbook/onboarding/README.md

 [phonebook]: https://docs.google.com/spreadsheets/d/1hFw3jFHq_TF4m_Z76n0uzBz85UB9Yht4P2IZAPicBOI/edit#gid=129072431

 :::tip
-We want your feedback: be critical, tell us what does not work or what isn’t obvious!
-And you can submit suggestions for improvements directly by using the edit link at the bottom of each page.
+We want your feedback to make the handbook better: be critical, tell us what does not work or what isn’t obvious!
+You can record your comments in a document or make corrections directly by using the edit link at the bottom of each page (they will get reviewed before they go live!).
 :::

 ### Your Datopian Email